QuiltMC/rfcs/rfc/0007-community-team.md

 1. Once the candidate has been appointed to the community team, their roles, permissions or access should be modified in the Quilt community spaces to ensure that they're able to act properly as part of the community team

+### Interpreting the Vote

+During an election, voting continues until either the election has passed or failed, based on specific criteria.

+The election has **passed** when one of the following is true:

+* The entire community team and administrative board have voted in favour of the candidate
+* A week has passed, at least 75% of the community team and administrative board has voted, and those that have voted have reached a consensus in favour of the candidate

+The election has **failed** when one of the following is true:

+* The entire community team and administrative board have voted, but consensus cannot be reached
+* A week has passed and less than 75% of the community team and administrative board has voted
+* A week has passed, at least 75% of the community team and administrative board has voted, and those that have voted have reached a consensus in opposition of the candidate - or a consensus cannot be reached
+* The candidate receives more negative votes than positive votes

+If a situation occurs that this section is unable to cover, it will be amended.
+In those situations, the election will fail and need to be restarted after the relevant changes have been made to address the issue.

+### Points to Consider

 Voters (and those that are considering putting forward a candidate) should consider the following points when forming their opinion: